No, a 199 price for a dumpster rental is almost never legit.

 3. Verify pricing clarity

 In most areas, a roll-off dumpster rental ranges from $450 to $600 depending on size, location, and disposal rates.
-While you might see cheaper ads, flat-rate pricing in this range is what legitimate companies charge.
+While you might see cheaper ads, flat-rate pricing in this range is what most legitimate companies charge to cover the actual costs of fuel, labor, and landfill fees.

 None of our experienced team has ever seen or heard of a true all-inclusive $199 dumpster rental.
 Some ads are simply misleading with hidden fees, while others are outright scams.
 The reality is that most legitimate roll-off rentals cost between $450 and $600, depending on size and location.